kslifer/wordpress-on-gcp-free-tier/README.md

 ### Wordpress Frontend
 The management of the Wordpress frontend follows modern DevOps principles.
 The Apache/PHP/Wordpress stack is built and deployed as an immutable Docker image, which then executes in Cloud Run in a stateless, serverless, scale-to-zero model.
 The CI/CD pipeline is fully automated from a build trigger on the GitHub repo, guaranteeing that the repo will always be the source of truth for the Wordpress frontend.
+Hand-rolled modifications to Wordpress files that are either unavoidable or desired can be injected into the [customizations.sh](install/pipeline/customizations.sh) file, which is executed in the pipeline.

 The biggest consideration in this model is the cold start, or the amount of pre-processing time required in a new container before it can process requests.
 Early testing showed that the suggested model of copying custom Wordpress themes/plugins into the source directory (/usr/src/wordpress) of the image so they can then be copied into the Apache directory (/var/www/html) along with the Wordpress core on container initialization was extremely inefficient, resulting in cold starts that were consistently taking over 15 seconds.